-The Secondary School Program admissions committee is looking for mature, academically motivated students who graduate from high school and enter college in 2016, 2017, or 2018.
+The admissions committee is looking for mature, academically motivated students who meet both the following criteria:

 There is no minimum GPA requirement.
 We evaluate all information submitted—including transcripts, counselor reports, and your GPA—when considering your application.
 You are welcome to submit PSAT, SAT, or ACT test scores, but they are not required.

 - Apply early, as space in the program is limited.

 - If English is not your native language, take one of the required proficiency tests early to ensure you get your scores in time to apply early in the application cycle.

 - Track our receipt of your supplementary materials by logging into your application.
 You want to be sure that we have all of your application materials on hand.

 - When you apply, choose your program thoughtfully.
 You may apply to only one of Harvard Summer School’s college programs for high school students per year.

 When is the early application period?

 In 2023, the early application period was from December 1, 2022 through January 25, 2023, a two-month window of opportunity.
 Applications for Summer 2024 open on December 1, 2023.

 There are several reasons why applying early is a good idea.